StrohyiDenys/python-labs/README.md

 python-labs/
 │
-├── practice_01/ # Programming of branched structures and loop algorithms ├── practice_02/ # Creation of User Functions and Program Modules └── README.md
+├── practice_01/ # Programming of branched structures and loop algorithms ├── practice_02/ # Creation of User Functions and Program Modules String processing in Python ├── practice_03/ # String processing in Python
+├── practice_04/ # Array Processing in Python
+└── README.md
 ```
 ## 🧑‍💻 Author